charlievillacr/jsbooks/1JavaScriptBeginner.md

 ## Data Types

-Data types, as the name suggets, signifies the type of dta a variable can hold.
+Data types, as the name suggests, signifies the type of data a variable can hold.
 A JavaScript variable can hold several types of data.

-For example string, number, object, Boolean, etc.
+For example: string, number, object, Boolean, etc.

 ```
 var age = 70            //stores a Number
-var lastname = "Kumar"  //stores a String
+var lastName = "Kumar"  //stores a String
 var name = {firstName:"Amitabh", lastName:"Kumar"};
                         //stores an object
 var case = true;        //stores a Boolean

 ```

-Data types is an important aspect of programming because it specifies what kind of data a variable is holding.
+Data types are an important aspect of programming because it specifies what kind of data a variable is holding.

-This helps the compilar to understand what kind of operations ca be performed on them.
+This helps the compiler to understand what kind of operations ca be performed on them.

 The addition operator will have different results if applied to two numers and a radically different result if applied on two strings.